Triple-Beam Resonant Silicon Force Sensor Based on Piezoelectric Thin Films

 Conclusions

-A triple beam resonant force sensor (TBFT: triple-beam tuning fork) with piezoelectric excitation was fabricated.
+A triple beam resonant force sensor with piezoelectric excitation was fabricated.
 Experimental characterization by means of optical and electrical measurement techniques were performed.
 The presented resonator configuration is capable to provide a sufficient mechanical isolation from the support by means of a flexibel decoupling region and reveals a better mode selectivity at the same time.
 Especially in combination with vacuum encapsulation and surface micromachining, the triple beam resonator provides intrinsic advantages in comparison to single beam resonator designs.
 The benefits of the presented resonator design seems to be a promising approach for future resonant sensor applications.

 Handbook of Force Transducers